hpcclab/SAED-Security-At-Edge/README.md

 ## Architecture

-Architectural overview of the SAED system within edge tier and as part of the three-tier enterprise search service is hown below.
-SAED provides semantic search via identifying the query context and combining that with the user’s interests.
-Then, Query Expansion and Weighting unit of SAED, respectively, incorporate the semantic and assure the relevancy of the results.
-Solid and dashed lines indicate the interactions from user to the cloud tier and from the cloud tier to the user respectively.
+Architectural overview of SAED within the edge tier and (as part of the three-tier enterprise search service) is shown below.
+SAED provides semantic search via identifying the query context (Context Identifier module) and combining that with the user’s interests (Interest Detector module).
+Then, the Query Expansion module and the Weighting unit of SAED, respectively, incorporate the semantic and assure the relevancy of the results.
+Solid and dashed lines indicate the interactions from the user to the cloud tier and from the cloud tier to the user, respectively.
 <p align="center"><img src="archi.png"></p>

 ## SAED Running Instructions